berkayekemkcii/berkayekemkcii/README.md

 - 👋 Hi, I’m @berkayekemkcii
-- 👀 I’m interested in Unity
+- 👀 I’m interested in Unity !
-- 🌱 I’m currently learning Unity and C#
+- 🌱 I’m currently learning Unity and C# !
-- 💞️ I’m looking to collaborate on game developer
+- 💞️ I’m looking to collaborate on HyperCasual!
 - 📫 How to reach me berkayekmekcii@gmail.com

 <!---